aiherder78/mltrainer-exchange/README.md

 DONE:   I was watching Youtube videos / tutorials on Thinky ( https://www.youtube.com/watch?v=d01rLeIjTLE ), and I found that the driver that Thinky uses, rethinkdbdash ( https://github.com/neumino/rethinkdbdash ) is much better than the one I was using (npm install rethinkdb).
 Rethinkdbdash has a connection pool and automatically connects / stays available, unlike rethinkdb driver.
 I have switched out the standard rethinkdb driver for this one, as well as added a cleanup method so you can easily kill the process and not mess up the db.

-DONE:  Finish database method refactoring / putting db methods in a separate module Possibly switch to an ORM like Thinky:  https://github.com/neumino/thinky
+DONE:  Finish database method refactoring / putting db methods in a separate module

 TODO:  Test all database methods.
 Make sure dbSwitch() works or get it working.